 Why is it great to be in Year 5?

 Our P.E. day is Tuesday.
 Remember to bring your kit into school.

 Who are the Year 5 teachers?

 Mrs Williams enjoys reading and spending time outdoors.
-She loves nothing more than a 'film night' with her sons; to cuddle on the sofa with some snacks and a mug of hot chocolate!
+Most weekends are spent doing activities with her children; trampolining, visiting local parks or playing games in the house.
+She loves nothing more than cuddling on the sofa with her family for a 'film night' (with a mug of hot chocolate and marshmallows)!

 What can you do at home to help?

 Reading is the key to success.
 Listen to your child/ren read as often as possible.
 Your child has access to their own Reading Buddy account.
 More information about this is available on the Home Learning page.
 They also have access to www.oxfordowl.co.uk which offers a fantastic selection of free ebooks.
 Just visit the website and select 'My Class Login'.
 Next, enter the class name & my class password which are both: TPP1

 This half term we are reading 'The Ratburger' by David Walliams.

 Helping your child to learn their 2, 5, 10, 3, 4, 6, 8 and 7 times tables (in this order) will benefit them greatly.
 Times tables are the key building blocks to mathematics.
 It makes it far quicker and easier for children to work out maths problems in their heads.

 Your child/ren has access to Mathletics, Purple Mash and Hwb.
 All of these require a password and username.
 For more information visit the Home Learning page.